awslabs/amazon-accessible-rl-sdk/docs/start_here.md

 ## Global Simulator

-`whatif` puts state of the art Generative Pre-trained Transformer (GPT) networks to work to predict outcomes for sequential tasks.
+A2RL puts state of the art Generative Pre-trained Transformer (GPT) networks to work to predict outcomes for sequential tasks.

 Take multiple timeseries and label them are either states, actions, or rewards.